pablofdezcampos/App/README.md

 - Dart, Flutter

 # Backend
-- Firebase Auth -> to register and login for the users \n
+- Firebase Auth -> to register and login for the users
-- Firebase Storage -> to load image o files from the database \n
+- Firebase Storage -> to load image o files from the database
 - Firebase Realtime Database -> produce collections to create our database